Lock Him Up! White Shawnee Mission East Student Charged With Felony For Hate Crime Attack On Black Girl

 ’Tis the season to arrest violent racists!

-Shawnee Mission East High School was the subject of a BOSSIP post on Wednesday that detailed the events that led to a white male student punching a Black female student in the face and breaking her nose after calling her the n-word.
+Shawnee Mission East High School was the subject of a BOSSIP post on Nov.
+29 that detailed the events that led to a white male student punching a Black female student in the face and breaking her nose after calling her the N-word.
 Students were outraged that the school thought it appropriate to suspend both students despite the fact that one was clearly the the victim of a hate crime.

 “This was a serious attack… a textbook hate crime,” she stated, emphasizing the need for a decisive response from the school’s administration.
 She went on to say that “There were so many warning signs.
 It’s been going on for so long.
 Most of the people involved are seniors or upperclassmen.
 Its been going on for so long.
 We’ve reported it and talked about it but nothing has happened.”